9.1. Linker Plugins

 ELD/PluginAPI/OutputSectionIteratorPlugin.h |

-There are two ways to run linker plugins:
+There are two methods to run linker plugins:

 output section description of the output section on which these plugins